One of the most prevalent Animal Stereotypes

 - Averted in the second The Heroes of Olympus book The Son of Neptune.
 A passing mention is made of Frank accidentally giving Hannibal the elephant indigestion by feeding him peanuts.

 - In a Fox Kids Club crossover story featuring The Magic Adventures Of Mumfie, Mumfie gives the other Fox Cubhouse characters peanuts to give to Rimba.
-This example is odd, seeing as this trope is averted by the actual show itself, where Mumfie's favorite foods are cake and mashed potatoes.
+This example is odd, seeing as this trope is averted by the actual show itself, where Mumfie's favorite foods are sweets, mashed banana pancakes, sandwiches and mashed potatoes.

 - Chicken or rabbits.
 Foxes are carnivorous scavengers, as such they'll take any food they can get but they especially love chicken.
 There's a reason "Fox in the henhouse" is an old saying.
 Real foxes seem to like rabbits; Time